gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 * There is overhead to GPGPU.

   In the first few examples above we computed some data using WebGL and then read the results.
-Setting up buffers, textures setting attributes and uniforms takes time.
+Setting up buffers and textures, setting attributes and uniforms takes time.
 Enough time that for anything under a certain size it would be better to just do it in JavaScript.
   The actual examples multiplying 6 numbers or adding 3 pairs of numbers